 Here's the Marriott Bonvoy status requirements at each tier.

-Silver status is the first elite tier in the Marriott Bonvoy program and it’s easy to earn.
-There are two ways to achieve Silver status:
+Silver status is the first elite tier in the Marriott Bonvoy program and it's easy to earn.
+There are three ways to achieve Silver Elite status:

 Marriott Bonvoy Gold Elite Status:

-Note that the Marriott Bonvoy Boundless credit card only gives you complimentary Silver status but you do receive 15 elite night credits every year that make it easier to earn Gold status.
-With the Marriott Bonvoy Boundless card, you will only need to stay at Marriott 10x per year or hit the spending threshold to reach Gold status.
+Note that the Marriott Bonvoy Boundless Credit Card only gives you complimentary Silver Elite status but you do receive 15 elite night credits every year that make it easier to earn Gold Elite status.
+With the Marriott Bonvoy Boundless Credit Card you will only need to stay at Marriott 10x per year or hit the spending threshold to reach Gold Elite status.

-To reach Titanium status in Marriott Bonvoy, you must stay a minimum number of nights:
+To reach Titanium Elite status in Marriott Bonvoy, you must stay a minimum number of nights: